-ARTEMIS SINGERS (2008): Founded in 1979 as the first lesbian chorus in the United States, it continues to perform at lesbian, LGBT, and women's events to the present.
-Artemis has been an important part of Chicago's lesbian feminist cultural life through the years.
+ARTEMIS SINGERS (2008): Founded in 1979 as the first lesbian chorus in the United States, it continues to perform at lesbian, LGBT, and women's events.
+Artemis has been an important part of Chicago's lesbian feminist cultural life.
 It is composed of women from diverse backgrounds but with a common commitment to exposing audiences to music written by women and to sharing a sense of community.